GioTrix/AdventOfCyber/README.md

-# AdventofCyber
+# Advent of Cyber

-In this repository, you will find solutions to the challenges related to AdventofCyber by TryHackMe.
+In this repository, you will find solutions to the challenges related to Advent of Cyber by TryHackMe.

 ## 2024